bazel-contrib/toolchains_llvm/README.md

 The following mechanisms are available for using an LLVM toolchain:

-1. Host OS information is used to find the right pre-built binary distribution from llvm.org, given the `llvm_version` attribute.
+1. Host OS information is used to find the right pre-built binary distribution from llvm.org, given the `llvm_version` or `llvm_versions` attribute.
 The LLVM toolchain archive is downloaded and extracted as a separate repository with the suffix `_llvm`.
-The detection is not perfect, so you may have to use other options for some host OS type and versions.
+The detection logic for `llvm_version` is not perfect, so you may have to use `llvm_versions` for some host OS type and versions.
 We expect the detection logic to grow through community contributions.
 We welcome PRs.
 2. You can use the `urls` attribute to specify your own URLs for each OS type, version and architecture.
 For example, you can specify a different URL for Arch Linux and a different one for Ubuntu.
 Just as with the option above,